Thanksgiving Tradition Makeover

 Or maybe you’re the baking type.
 Have each guest write what they are thankful for on a small slip of paper.
 You can bake the papers right into the bread rolls before serving.
 When everyone digs into the meal they can read their papers out loud and guess who wrote it!
 The possibilities are as endless as your imagination and your family will love being involved.

-Let’s face it, whether you’re just bringing a side dish to a gathering or hosting the meal at your home, holidays mean a lot more time in the kitchen.
+Let’s face it, whether you’re just bringing a side dish to a gathering or hosting the meal at your home, this holiday season means a lot more time in the kitchen.
 Spend more time with the kids by bringing them into the kitchen to help prepare the meal?

 Play a Fun Game After Dinner